BogdanSch/RoShop/wp-content/plugins/woo-product-filter/readme.txt

 If none of this advice helps you, contact us via [support form on our website](https://woobewoo.com/contact-us?utm_source=wordpress&utm_medium=contactus&utm_campaign=wooproducttable "Contact us")and describe your problem.

 = WooCommerce Product Filter plugin is not available in my language.
 What shall I do? = You may help us translate the plugin into your language and get the PRO version of the plugin for free as soon as it is released.
-If this method seems to be too complicated, please send us a request and we will let you know as soon as the WooBeWoo Filter plugin will be available in your localization.
+If this method seems to be too complicated, please send us a request and we will let you know as soon as the WBW Filter plugin will be available in your localization.

 == Changelog ==

+= 2.3.3 =
+ * Added a link to start indexing
+ * Fixed option Move sidebar to top for mobile for Allston theme
+ * Fixed Autocomplete search filter
+ * Added compatibility with Divi Plus
+ * Added option for disabled reindexing by product stock changes
+ * Fixed page reseting by filtering
+ * Fixed styles loading
+ * Added compatibility with plugin Woocommerce Products Per Page and added option Display on Perfect Brands Page
+ * Minor issues fix

+= 2.3.2 =
+ * Fixed call button in floating mode
+ * Added compatibility with Qi Addons For Elementor
+ * Added option for disable loading Fontawesome library
+ * Fixed bug when temporary tables not allowed in DB
+ * Hid last license error
+ * Rebranding

 = 2.3.1 =
  * Small code fix for Safari